-With a deep history there is so much more to Redruth then you could ever have thought.
-The World Heritage site Gateway at the Heartlands is just one place to explore, with 19 acres of State-of-the-art exhibitions, gardens full of diversity, sculptures and places to play for the children.
+With a history as deep as some of the mineshafts that surround the town, there is so much more to Redruth then you could ever have thought.
+The World Heritage site Gateway at Heartlands, to the west of the town, is just one place to explore, with 19 acres of State-of-the-art exhibitions, gardens full of diversity, sculptures and places to play for the children.

 Gwennap Pit is another historical site that is a must see.
 It is less than a mile away from Redruth and is an open air amphitheatre that is still used as a place of worship today.
-It is thought to have been created through the falling through of old mining work.
-John Wesley, the founder of Methodism, helped it to achieve its fame through his open air preaching that took place between 1762 and 1789.
+It is thought to have been created when an old mine shaft collapsed (Don't worry it's compleatly safe!).
+John Wesley, the founder of Methodism, helped it to achieve its fame through his open air preaching that took place on the site between 1762 and 1789.

-The mining history of Redruth is celebrated with the annual ‘International Mining and Pasty Festival’, it is a free event that take places on the 11th-13th September.
+The mining history of Redruth is celebrated with the annual ‘International Mining and Pasty Festival’, it is a free event that takes place in September each year.

 Fun For the Family